gilboonet/auto_flattener/README.md

 - a4 will be the page format
 - 1 will be the scale of numbers (useful when the default is too small/big)

-The folds kind (valley or mountain) will be shown on different color, but beware this information is not always accurate.
+The folds kind (valley or mountain) will be shown on different color, maroon for mountain and green for valley.

 It requires :
 - nodejs (https://nodejs.org/en/)